jaslinakaur/jaslinakaur.github.io/README.md

 # Introduction

 My name is Jaslina K Kochhar, and welcome to my about me page!
 I'm a self-driven, organized and passionate Computer Science student with excellent problem-solving skills, strong attention to detail, and extraordinary communication skills.
-If you are looking for my resume, you can find it here:
+If you are looking for my resume, you can find it [here](/JaslinaKochhar_CurrentResume.pdf)

 You can use the [editor on GitHub](https://github.com/jaslinakaur/jaslinakaur.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.